BradFisher18/VBA-Challenge/README.md

 # VBA-Challenge
 # Summary
 This code is targeted for analysts wanting to evaluate the performance of a company's stock value over time, and compare it to that of other companies.
-The code is written to be run using VBA, with the data inputs to be presented in a Microsoft Excel Spreadsheet.
+The code is written to be run using VBA, with the data presented in a Microsoft Excel Workbook
 # Inputs
 This code requires the following data to be inputted into the workbook prior to running it, split into a new worksheet for each year:
 * company ticker